Mesto: Career

-On 16 January 2017 Mesto released "Chatterbox", a collaboration with Fox Stevenson through Spinnin' Records.
+On January 16, 2017, Mesto released "Chatterbox", a collaboration with Fox Stevenson through Spinnin' Records.
 Shortly afterwards, he revealed "Step Up Your Game", his drum and bass debut single on Spinnin' Premium.
-The single was available as a free download on Spinnin' Records website until 17 March, after that date it was released on iTunes, Beatport and Spotify.
+The single was available as a free download on Spinnin' Records' website until March 17, after that date it was released on iTunes, Beatport and Spotify.
 He then released a remix for "Not Going Home", a single by DVBBS and CMC$ featuring Gia Koka.
-On 10 April 2017 he collaborated with Curbi on "Bruh", which would be his first release through Tiësto's label Musical Freedom.
-On 10 July 2017 Mesto released the single "Chances", featuring Brielle Von Hugel.
+On April 10, 2017, he collaborated with Curbi on "Bruh", which would be his first release through Tiësto's label Musical Freedom.
+Together with Mike Williams and Sophie Francis, the two also organized benefit concerts for a school in Limburg.
+On July 10, 2017, Mesto released the single "Chances", featuring Brielle Von Hugel.
 An official music video for the song was released.
+In October, he attended the Amsterdam Dance Event for the second time in Amsterdam.
+Mesto's official remix of David Guetta and Afrojack's single "Dirty Sexy Money" came out in December 2017, and was his last release for the year.